Business Development Service Agent

 LGBTQ Volunteers are welcomed within the Peace Corps Volunteer and staff community, and many LGBTQ Volunteers have served here successfully.
 Senegal has some restrictive laws that target certain sexual acts.
 Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and host countries.
 Staff and currently serving Volunteers will address this topic during PST.

 Learn more about the Volunteer experience in Senegal: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

-Couples will live together throughout Pre-Service Training as well as throughout Peace Corps service.
+Couples will live together throughout Pre-Service Training and all other trainings thereafter as well as throughout Peace Corps service in their community of assignment.
 Couples, just like all other Volunteers, are required to live with a host family for the entire 27-months.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.

 Does this sound like the position for you?